danilolmc/awesome-todo-app/README.md

 This project is using Json Server for simulate an API, fallow the steps bellow to install and run JSON server

-1 - Type on your terminal end press enter: `npm install -g json-server`
+1 - Type on your terminal end press enter for installing Json server: `npm install -g json-server`

-2 - Create a file with a Json structure in your project following the model into Task Interface inside core folder.

-3 - Now, navigate to folder when you have created your file and type as follow: `json-server --watch myfilenamehere.json`
+2 - Now, navigate to folder 'fakepi' and type: `json-server --watch db.json`

-4 - All ready, now the server will be availabble at http://localhost:3000, have fun!!
+3 - All ready, now the server will be available at http://localhost:3000, have fun!!

 ## Development server